tomblackwhite/EasyExplorer/README.md

 use process hacker phnt directory which includes many C header files

-the project in the https://processhacker.sourceforge.io/
+process hacker project is from https://processhacker.sourceforge.io/